a couple watching a movie

 Home movies capture our most important memories like holidays, family gatherings, graduations, weddings, and celebrations.
 Whether you grew up in the late 1960s on Super 8 film or in the 80s or 90s with VHS and other videotapes, these formats helped shape and capture your memories.

-Jump to:
+Jump To:

-A Journey Through Time: Home Movie Formats
+A Journey Through Time: Old Home Movie Formats

 Super 8 Film: A Revolution in Home Movies

 Super 8 cameras could not originally capture sound, but the film format has a rust-colored magnetic strip that could accommodate sound after film processing.
 Pretty soon, film projectors started to add audio capability including the ability to both record and play sound.
-This completely changed how projectors work.
+This transformed the home movie experience and made recording memories far more personal.

 The Era of Magnetic Tape: VHS and Betamax